On this page

 - You’re in a defined benefit super fund.

-Legislation to extend choice of super fund to more employees under enterprise agreements and workplace determinations is currently before parliament.
-If passed, it would come into effect on or after 1 July 2020.
+Legislation to extend choice of super fund to a further 800,000 employees under enterprise agreements and workplace determinations was passed in August 2020 and came into force for new agreements made on or after 1 January 2021.